terminatorul/openvpn-initscript-slack/README.md

 options like `syslog` are not re-applied when changed in the connection configuration file.

 ## Auto-starting a connection
-Append the following lines to file `/etc/rc.d/rc.local`:
+To enable a service and start it automatically with Slackware, append the following lines to file `/etc/rc.d/rc.local`:
 <pre><code>    if [ -x /etc/rc.d/rc.openvpn@<em>connection-name</em> ]
     then
 	/etc/rc.d/rc.openvpn@<em>connection-name</em> start